jamesarosen/ember-i18n/README.md

 ```

-This will cause the `label` proeprty to be "Add a user".
+This will cause the `label` property to be "Add a user".

 #### Translate Attributes In a Component